 Do not use your meter for measurement with Mass Flow Cutoff set to 0.0 g/sec.
-Ensure that Mass Flow Cutoff is set to the value that is appropriate for your sensor.
+Ensure that Mass Flow Cutoff is set to a nonzero value that is appropriate for your sensor and process conditions.

 Effect of Mass Flow Cutoff on volume measurement